catseye/tideay/README.markdown

     it is that GtkSourceView thinks should be done when that happens.
 *   Check to see if a rewrite can happen for Tab/Shift+Bkspc.
 If not, don't start a user action (less to undo.)
+*   Ctrl+P will de-focus the editing pane, even if no lines/a single line is selected.
+This can be annoying.
+Not sure how to handle this yet.

 ### command execution ###